Gyarbij/Plexist/README.md

 ## Docker Deployment

-You can run the image via docker run or docker-compose, choice is yours.
+You can run the image via docker run or docker compose, choice is yours.
 Multi-Platform mages are available on [Docker Hub](https://hub.docker.com/r/gyarbij/plexist/).

 Configure the parameters as required.
 Plex URL and TOKEN are mandatory and the options for your respective streaming service.